-- Use the cardboard from one of the boxes in which the planks came to make a template, if needed, for installing the planks around light fixtures and other ceiling penetrations.
+- Use the cardboard from one of the boxes in which the planks came and a utility knife to make a template, if needed, for installing the planks around light fixtures and other ceiling penetrations.
 You may also need to purchase longer screws when you reinstall those ceiling fixtures.

 - Armstrong WoodHaven Ceiling Planks in Painted White: Item # 1148B – The planks come 10 planks to a box that covers 29 square feet.